TosbackCgusBridge-Bot/CGUs-versions/Ebay/Privacy Policy.md

 *   Give you access to your purchase history, scores, bids, internal email and other features

 *   Provide you with credit offers and opportunities on behalf of members of our corporate family and their financial institution partners (such as PayPal Credit, a PayPal service) who offer financial products.
-We would not share an financial information without your explicit consent
+We do not share any financial information without your explicit consent

 *   Customize, measure, and improve our sites, applications and Services